agile-learning-institute/.github/profile/README.md

 Before you create a new repository, make sure you are following the naming conventions found in one of the pinned repositories.
 Review the information about these projects before creating new repositories.

-- [mentorHub-](https://github.com/agile-learning-institute/mentorhub) is the system designed, built, and run by our members to suppor our operations.
+- [mentorHub-](https://github.com/agile-learning-institute/mentorhub) is the system designed, built, and run by our members to support our operations.

 - [stageZero-](https://github.com/agile-learning-institute/stageZero) is the stageZero product.